-The thresholds for notification were amended as of 31 January 2010, from the previous general thresholds of ¥10 billion and ¥1 billion to the new general thresholds of ¥20 billion and ¥5 billion.
+The thresholds for notification were amended as of 31 January 2010, from the previous general thresholds of \$10 billion and \$1 billion to the new general thresholds of \$20 billion and \$5 billion thresholds.
 Because of the higher thresholds, the number of transactions notified to the JFTC has decreased rapidly since the amendment.
-According to 'Major Business Combinations in FY 2011', published by the JFTC on 20 June 2012, the number of filings after FY 2009 is as follows:
+According to the 'Major Business Combinations in FY 2011' report published by the JFTC on 20 June 2012 and the 'Major Business Combinations in FY 2012' report published by the JFTC on 5 June 2013, the number of filings after FY 2009 is as follows: